A good runner leaves no track. A good speech leaves no flaws for attack. A good reckoner makes use of no counters.

 “Indeed I have not any.”

 Simply being interested in higher consciousness means very little if the seeker does not have the requisite inner development and will power to understand the principles of spiritual life and to persevere in the practice of spiritual disciplines.
 People of this type always say things such as: “I am sincerely interested,” “I realize it is time for me to get serious,” and “I am willing to do whatever is needed.”
 These noble statements are mere sham intended to impress the prospective teacher and get him to overlook their obvious lack of qualification for even the rudiments of spiritual life.
-The fact is, they do not have the “penny” necessary to “purchase”–comprehend and value–authentic wisdom, much less apply it.
+The fact is, they do not have the “penny” necessary to “purchase” (comprehend and value) authentic wisdom, much less apply it.
 So in time they get bored or disillusioned, blame the teacher and the teaching for the lack that is really in themselves, and wander on to the next diversion.
-Unless, of course the teacher is as unworthy as are they.
-In that case they stay around for life, secure and safe from making any real change in their life or awareness.
+But if the teacher is as unworthy as are they, they stay around for life, secure and safe from making any real change in their life or awareness.

 What do they lack?
 The rest of the poem tells it all: